Pylons/pyramid_cookbook/pyramid_quick_tutorial.rst

     INSERT OR IGNORE INTO tasks (id, name, closed) VALUES (2, 'Do quick tutorial', 0);
     INSERT OR IGNORE INTO tasks (id, name, closed) VALUES (3, 'Have some beer!', 0);

-We'll continue by adding a few more imports to the tasks.py file:
+We'll also need to add a few more imports to the ``tasks.py`` file:

 .. code-block:: python